 Thousands of meters below the frozen surface of the Southern Ocean, a small marine organism attaches itself to sand and gravel on the seafloor.
 Synoicum adareanum is a hermaphroditic filter-feeder — it has neither a brain nor a backbone, and it kind of looks like a thumb.
 It’s called a sea squirt.
 And it might hold a cutting-edge treatment for one of the most deadly forms of skin cancer.

-It turns out that a chemical compound produced by a bacteria that lives inside the tissues of the sea squirt has demonstrated some success in fighting melanoma — at least, in its cellular form.
+It turns out that a chemical compound produced by a bacteria that lives inside the tissues of the sea squirt has demonstrated some success in fighting melanoma.
 The compound hasn’t reached clinical trials yet.
 Microbial biologist Alison Murray and her team of scientists at the Desert Research Institute (DRI) are searching for the microbial gene cluster that produces the cancer-fighting compound.
 If they locate this gene, it could help scientists synthesize the unique compound, which, at the moment, can only be harvested from wild populations in Antarctica.